eugenp/tutorials/spring-rest-full/README.md

 =========

-## REST Example Project with Spring Security
+## REST Example Project with Spring

 ### Courses
 The "REST With Spring" Classes: http://bit.ly/restwithspring